zcahill/zcahill/README.md

 ## 🚀 About Me

 I am an experienced Chartered Engineer (CEng), Chartered IT Professional (CITP), Solutions Architect, and Consultant with over two decades of experience in software delivery.
-I specialise in cloud-native architecture and [CNCF technologies](https://landscape.cncf.io) such as [Kubernetes](https://kubernetes.io), [Linkerd](https://linkerd.io), and [Prometheus](https://prometheus.io).
+I specialise in Cloud(-Native) architecture and [CNCF technologies](https://landscape.cncf.io) such as [Kubernetes](https://kubernetes.io), [Linkerd](https://linkerd.io), and [Prometheus](https://prometheus.io).
 My expertise allows me to build resilient, scalable, and portable applications that can run across multi-cloud platforms.

 I am proficient in Agile workflows and processes, possess excellent communication skills, and have a critical eye for detail.
 I can convey knowledge and understanding to all levels of an organisation to deliver successful outcomes.